 \section{Introduction and statement of results}

 Let $M$ be a spin manifold, we assume that all spin manifolds come equipped with a choice of orientation and spin structure.
-We denote by $-M$ the same manifold $M$ equipped with the opposite orientation.
-For a Riemannian manifold $(M,g)$ we denote by $U_p(r)$ the set of points for which the distance to the point $p$ is strictly less than $r$.

 The Dirac operator $D^g$ of $(M,g)$ is a first order differential operator acting on sections of the spinor bundle associated to the spin structure on $M$.
 This is an elliptic, formally self-adjoint operator.
 If $M$ is compact, then the spectrum of $D^g$ is real, discrete, and the eigenvalues tend to plus and minus infinity.
 In this case the operator $D^g$ is invertible if and only if $0$ is not an eigenvalue, which is the same as vanishing of the kernel.

 The Atiyah-Singer Index Theorem states that the index of the Dirac operator is equal to a topological invariant of the manifold,